NotAShelf/dice-sim/README.md

 - **Sequence 1**: Rolling '4' on a 6-sided die for 5 consequtive rolls.
 - **Sequence 2**: Rolling '2' on a 6-sided die for 7 consequtive rolls.

+## License

+This program is licensed under BSD-3-Clause license.
+See [LICENSE](LICENSE) for more details.